open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 from being affected.

 If you cast this spell over 8 hours, you enrich the land.
-All plants in a half-­‐‑mile radius centered on a point within range become enriched for 1 year.
+All plants in a half-­mile radius centered on a point within range become enriched for 1 year.
 The plants yield twice the normal amount of food when harvested.

 #### Polymorph

-> *4th-­‐‑level transmutation*
+> *4th-­level transmutation*
 >
 > **Casting Time:** 1 action
 >